cmjt/ascr/inst/shiny-examples/ascr/text/ascr.md

 capacity to use most kinds of auxiliary data.
 Parameter estimation is by maximum likelihood, and optimization is carried out using an AD Model Builder executable, providing efficient, stable and accurate results.

+Consider a survey wher individuals are detected across an array of *k* remote detectors.
+For each detected individual a capture history is obtained, indicating which detectors it was detected by.
+In addition one may also observe a vector of auxiliary data (e.g., estimated bearings or distances, or acoustic signal strengths or times of arrival)

+The focus of \`ascr' is to estimate animal density, *D*, and parameters *γ* (parameters of a detection function, *g*(*d*; *γ*)).
+This models the probability of detection as a function of the distance between a detector and an animal.
+This allows calculation of an estimated detection surface, *p*(*x*; *γ*), which returns the probability of detection by at least one of the *k* detectors for an individual located at x, thus explaining heterogeneity in detectability due to animals’ locations.

+If auxiliary data is used then we also estimate *ϕ*, which contains the parameters of the probability density function of these data, given the activity centre location.

+There are three compulsory components required to fit a `ascr` model: detecion information, containing the capture history data and auxiliary data; the trap information, *k* pairs of the Cartesian coordinates for each detector location; and the mask, a fine mesh of points spanning the survey area, known as the habitat mask.

+A mask is created by specifying a buffer distance, *b*, and a spacing distance, *s*.
+The mask is then a grid of points, all of which are within distance *b* of at least one detector, and are separated from one another by distance *s* It is sensible to choose *b* as the maximum distance at which a detection is feasibly possible.
+This is clearly dependent on the species being detected (i.e., a distance of $2km might be feasible for a gibbon but not a moss frog).